Skip to main content

 • Egypt should urgently adhere to the TPNW.

-• Egypt should conclude and bring into force an Additional Protocol with the IAEA.
+• Egypt should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

-• Egypt should ratify the Pelindaba NWFZ Treaty, which it signed in 1996.
+• Egypt should ratify the Pelindaba nuclear-weapon-free zone (NWFZ) Treaty, which it signed in 1996.

 • Egypt should also ratify the Comprehensive Nuclear-Test-Ban Treaty (CTBT) and the Biological Weapons Convention (BWC), and adhere to the Chemical Weapons Convention (CWC).